oguzkaganeren/manjaroGnomeDell7559.github.io/index.md

     # return mhwd.run()
     return None # <- Add this and comment the above line
 ```
-Now, you can start the installiation.
+Now, you can start the installiation.[Here](https://www.linuxtechi.com/manjaro-17-05-gnome-installation-guide-screenshots/)
 **After the installiation**
 add `systemd.mask=mhwd-live.service and acpi_osi=! acpi_osi="Windows 2009" ` at boot with press e.
 Don't forget to add `acpi_osi=! acpi_osi=\"Windows 2009\" `to your GRUB_CMDLINE_LINUX_DEFAULT on` /etc/default/grub` and run `sudo update-grub`